typisttech/image-optimize-command/README.md

 ### Does it has any limitation?

-No, unlike other PaaS alternatives, this package runs on your server without any limitation on file sizes or monthly quota.
+No, unlike other SaaS alternatives, this package runs on your server without any limitation on file sizes or monthly quota.
 Totally free of charge.

 ### Is it for everyone?